About CEN

 Scott Steedman, United Kingdom

 Dr Scott Steedman is Director of Standards at BSI, the National Standards Body of the United Kingdom.
 Formerly an academic at Cambridge University, Dr Steedman spent 20 years in industry working for major consulting and contracting companies in the construction sector.
 He is an Executive Director on the Group Board of BSI and a non-executive Director of the Port of London Authority.
 He was elected President of the European Council for Construction Research, Development and Innovation in 1997, a position he held for 11 years.
 Dr Steedman has been a Vice-President of both the Institution of Civil Engineers and the Royal Academy of Engineering.
 In 2010, he was awarded a CBE for his services to engineering.
-In 2012, Dr Steedman served as CEN Vice-President Policy from 2013 to March 2017.
+He was CEN Vice-President Policy from 2013 to 2017 and has been elected as CEN Board Member for a two-year mandate starting in 2023.

 Helena Vänska, Finland

 Mrs Helena Vänska has been the CEO of the Finnish Standards Association, SFS since 2019.
 Before that, she built an extensive career in both the private and the public sector: she was the Managing Director at the Finnish Petroleum and Biofuels Association for ten years, the Chief Policy Adviser of the Confederation of Finnish Industries and served in the EU Secretariat of Finland’s Prime Minister’s office and as Chief Adviser to the Ministry of Transport and Communications.
 Mrs Vänska holds a Master of Science in Forest Economics and Marketing.
-She has been elected as CEN’s Board Member for a two-year mandate starting in January 2022.
+She has been elected as CEN’s Board Member since January 2022.

 Christoph Winterhalter, Germany

 Mr Christoph Winterhalter is the Chairman of the Executive Board of DIN, the German national standardization body.
 Prior to joining DIN, he worked in various engineering, R&D and product management functions in Germany, Norway and the USA.
 He then spent more than 20 years in industry working for the ABB group, as Director of the German Research Centre for ABB Corporate until he was promoted head of ABB’s global Machinery Controls and Automation business in 2013.
 Since July 2016 he joined DIN as Chairman of the Executive Board driving customer orientation and digital transformation within the standardization system.
 Mr. Winterhalter was elected member of the CEN Administrative board and the ISO Council in 2017.
-He served as CEN Vice-President Policy from 1 January 2018 to 31 December 2021, and has been elected as CEN's Board Member for a two-years mandate starting in January 2022.
+He is currently ISO Vice-President policy.
+He served as CEN Vice-President Policy from 2018 to 2021 and has been elected as CEN's Board Member since January 2022.

 Our use of cookies